-Incidentally, earlier in the day, as I started my car to head over to Bruce's house with the grandchildren, the radio blared out a song about old ladies and babies - Neil Diamond's, "Brother Love's Traveling Salvation Show."
+I remembered that earlier in the day, as I started my car to head over to Bruce's house with the grandchildren, the radio blared out a song about old ladies and babies - Neil Diamond's, "Brother Love's Traveling Salvation Show."
 A song for our journey.